 Most resorts have splash areas and pools that are great for families.
 If you are staying at a Moderate or Deluxe resort you will have a water slide and extra pool features.

 We love including water attractions in our Disney trips.
+Especially if you are planning a summer visit to Disney World.
 The water rides at Disney World can be a great addition to you theme park day!